Hedge funds are an alternative form of investment for high-net-worth investors. It is estimated that there are more than 10,000 hedge funds globally.

 During the bull market of the 1920s in the US, several wealthy private investment vehicles emerged.
 The Graham-Newman Partnership was the best known, founded by Benjamin Graham and Jerry Newman, his long-time business partner.

 In 1926, Graham entered into an investment partnership with Jerome Newman and began to fine-tune his deep-value investment strategy.
 They saw a lot of success until 1929, but the market crash wiped off a big chunk of their profits during that year.
 Graham-Newman landed in colossal debt.

 The depression taught many lessons to Graham, and he began to take positions in securities with a low risk of permanent capital loss.
 They due used deep value investment tactics to recover most of their losses by 1937.2

 After 1936, the Graham-Newman partnership transformed into the Graham-Newman Corporation and operated as a mutual fund.
 The company posted earnings per share for the year, besides net asset value and dividends.

-Jones created market neutrality by purchasing assets whose value he would rise in compared to the overall market performance and selling short assets whose price he expected to decline.
-Jones also resorted to leverage to enhance the returns of his fund.
+Jones created market neutrality by purchasing assets whose value he thought would rise compared to the overall market performance and selling short assets whose price he expected to decline.
+Jones also resorted to leveraging to enhance the returns of his fund.

 His portfolio’s performance depended on choosing the correct stock instead of focussing on the market direction.
-As his portfolio was ‘hedged’ against market movements, it was called a ‘Hedged-fund’.
+His portfolio was ‘hedged’ against market movements; it was called a ‘Hedged-fund’.